Where do you get your Christmas tree?

 For several years, we hit up a tree stand on 202 just north of the borough.
-The prices were a bit high and the trees, not great, but it had that gritty Christmas Story feel I am for some reason drawn to.
+The prices were a bit high and the trees, not great, but it had that no-frills, A Christmas Story feel I am for some reason drawn to.
 Plus, we could hit the gym, claim our tree, grab a quick hot chocolate and still be back in time for naps.
-Then last year we went with a significant upgrade splurging on the Christmas Tree Train from the West Chester Railroad.
+Then we tried the Christmas Tree Train from the West Chester Railroad.

 Just note: this is NOT the Santa train.
 Neither the big man nor Mrs. Claus are aboard.

 If you’ve not tried this, the train leaves from Market Street at 8 a.m. then travels to Wiggins Tree Farm.
 Once you arrive, you grab a sled and a saw and meander through the lines of trees looking for “the one.”
 After you select and cut it, your tree is then loaded onto the back of the train and driven back to the borough.
 From there you collect the tree from the cargo hold and attempt to hoist and secure it to the top of your vehicle.
 Twine, thankfully, is provided.

 The train accommodations are rustic but there is complimentary hot chocolate and donuts (technically coffee too, but trust me, you’ll want to go with the hot chocolate.)
 It was a fun and I would do it again, but you need to act quickly, the trains will sell out.
 Which brings us to option C.